Grow an outdoor herb garden and harvest essentials for your survival anytime, from food to natural herbal treatments.

 Last gardening season I wrote 5 Herbs for Your Survival Garden.
-In this article, I shared detailed information on 5 of the most popular herbs that grace almost every survival garden you’ll come across.
+In this article, I shared detailed information on five of the most popular herbs gracing almost every survival garden you’ll come across.

 If you are new to survival gardening and aren’t quite sure where to start with your outdoor herb garden, not to worry.
 We can help!

 - Herbs are extremely easy to care for!
-Most herbs only require just a few hours of sunshine per day, well draining soil, and a little compost.
+Most herbs only require just a few hours of sunshine per day, well-draining soil, and a little compost.

 - If you are limited on space, then check out my article Tips for Growing Food in Small Spaces.
-Indoor Herb Gardening is also another great option as well.
+Indoor Herb Gardening is another great option as well.

-- If the regular summer temperatures in your location exceed 90 degrees fahrenheit on a regular basis find an area for them where they’ll receive morning sun and shady afternoons.
+- If the regular summer temperatures in your location exceed 90°F on a regular basis, find an area for them where they’ll receive morning sun and shady afternoons.
 Most herbs require about 3-4 hours of full sun a day.

-The Layout Of Your Outdoor Herb Garden
+1. Layout Your Outdoor Herb Garden

 As I mentioned before, some herb plants have been known to reach heights and/or widths of 4-6 feet when planted in the ground with ideal conditions.
 Therefore, planning for adequate space for each herb’s potential growth is important.